Ivantg01/productionPCM/README.md

 Integration of different tools to collect, process, store and display information regarding the power consumption of OLTs.
 An OLT is a Telecom network equipment used to deliver fiber to the home broadband services.

-This repository is based on the PowerConsumptionMonitoring repository and adds security, data redundancy, load balancing and cloud mechanishms.
+This repository is based on my https://github.com/Ivantg01/PowerConsumptionMonitoring repository and adds security, data redundancy, load balancing and cloud mechanishms.

 ## Tools used:
 ![tools](https://skillicons.dev/icons?i=kafka,prometheus,grafana,docker,nginx)